 A word on Intolerance and Allergy

 The term ‘food intolerance’ and ‘food allergy’ are often confused and are two very different things.
 Also, a genuine food allergy is relatively rare.
 Besides, only about 2% of the adult population is affected.
 In short, a food allergy is a swift response by the body’s immune system to a specific food.
-In this type of reaction, the body’s immune system mistakes a food for an ‘invader’ which often results in a rapid allergic reaction usually within minutes, but generally within a maximum of two hours.
+In this type of reaction, the body’s immune system mistakes food for an ‘invader’, which often results in a rapid allergic reaction, usually within minutes, but generally within a maximum of two hours.

 - Age range, this test is suitable for

 - A blood test from a finger prick